Anumeha600/ChipLens/README.md

 ChipLens is released under the MIT License.

-See the LICENSE file for details.
+See the LICENSE file for the complete license text.

 ---

 # Acknowledgements

-ChipLens draws inspiration from many outstanding engineering tools and research communities, including:
+ChipLens draws inspiration from many outstanding open-source projects and engineering communities, including:

+- LLVM
-- VS Code
+- Visual Studio Code
 - JetBrains IDEs
-- LLVM
 - OpenROAD
 - Yosys
 - SymbiYosys